alexisakers/Personal-Site/contact.md

 title: Contact Me
 ---

-You can the form below to send me an email.
+You can use the form below to send me an email.

 You can also find me on [Twitter](https://twitter.com/{{ site.twitter_username }}) and [GitHub](https://github.com/{{ site.github_username }}).